yiakwy/SpatialPerceptron/README.md

 > df -lh

 to see whether you are successful.
+To make the mount path permanent, set entry point in `/etc/fstab`

 ##### Colab